How do I remove malware and recover from a system compromise?

 On this page:

-If you suspect a compromise on your computer and handle any Personally Identifiable Information (PII), Personal Health Information (PHI), or other data classified as High Risk, stop immediately and contact the Data Incident Response Team at email@example.com.
+If you suspect a compromise on your computer and handle any Personally Identifiable Information (PII), Protected Health Information (PHI), or other data classified as High Risk, do not format your computer or attempt to fix it.
+Stop immediately and contact the Data Incident Response Team at firstname.lastname@example.org.

 - If possible, to preserve logs and data, DO NOT shut down/power off the computer.
 (See further information below on preserving logs and data.)

 - DO disconnect the machine from the network.

 This will prevent an attacker from doing further damage to your system, and from using your system to attack others.
 To disconnect your machine, simply unplug the ethernet cable, or if the computer uses a wireless connection, turn off the wireless access in your system settings.
 If you are not sure how to disconnect from the network, contact the Help Desk at 3-1101.